 So, in the Google Play Store’s review section, you can now view a message that says, “Verified, and you have been shown feedback from people using the same type of device as you”.

-More about the new Google Play user review feature.
+More about the new Google Play reviews update.

 - The new Google Play review update is vital for apps to expand to more form factors.
 It will give a different app experience for a user using a foldable compared to a user who runs it on Chrome OS.
 So, the user will get a better impression of the kind of experience they can expect depending on the device they use.